sebasrodri237/Frontend-mentor-intro-component-with-signup-form-master/README.md

+# FINAL COMMENTARIES FROM THE AUTOR OF THE REPOSITORY

+Hi my name is Sebastian Rodriguez Ardila and I from Latin America.
+Please give me advices and tricks to improve my code and my skills, this is my second challenge and I think I made a great job.
+THANKS!!!

-# Frontend Mentor - Intro component with sign up form
+# Frontend Mentor - Intro component with signup form master

 ![Design preview for the Intro component with sign up form coding challenge](./design/desktop-preview.jpg)